 Paradise, it seemed, was a relative term.

-By the time my husband returned from his snorkelling excursion, another pair of sandals had gone missing.
+By the time my husband returned from his snorkeling excursion, another pair of sandals had gone missing.
 It was a curious thing.
 Nothing else was going missing; only shoes.

 As we watched the sunset in the distance, my husband and I agreed that beach holidays weren’t really our style.
 They’re nice for a day or two, but we were itching to get back to civilization, culture, and a wider variety of food options.

 The next morning, we headed back to the beach restaurant for breakfast.
 Oh, no change for large bills again?
 Lucky for us, we had exact change with us this time.
 It was a fool’s game, and a petty one at that.
 But we were determined to win it at least once before we left.

 After breakfast, Mark and I decided to take one more stroll down to the beach.
 The sky was bright, the weather was warm, and we had a little section of white sandy beach to ourselves.
 And best of all, we didn’t encounter one single salesman.

 Now this is what paradise should feel like.

 We strolled, hand in hand, wading in the warm water and chasing pure white sand crabs across the beach:

 Oddly, we’d started wishing that we had one more day here.
 It was hard to believe, given our initiation and first impressions.
 But how could we harbour bad feelings about a place that offered views like this?

-In the end, we left the north beaches of Zanzibar with mixed feelings.
+In the end, we left Kendwa Beach with mixed feelings.
 The weather and location were spectacular, but the salespeople and wait staff left us with a bad impression.
 But if you are planning a trip that includes Zanzibar, a day or two at the beach is worth adding to your itinerary.